 New Balance Sneakers

-The company was sold one more time to entrepreneur Jim S. David.
-New Balance still wasn't a big name until a breakthrough in 1976, when the New Balance 320 model won first place in the Runner's Worlds magazine awards.
-Since then, they have only continued to grow and even now, they are still considered one of the best manufacturers in the athletic shoe business.
-Known today for their exceptional quality, unique designs and continuous innovations, New Balance has an extensive range of sneakers for men, women and children in many different styles, and offer shoes for many more sports than running, including basketball, tennis and football.
+The company was sold one more time to entrepreneur Jim S. Davis in 1972.
+But New Balance didn’t become a big name until a breakthrough in 1976, when the New Balance 320 model won first place in the Runner's Worlds magazine awards.
+The NB320 was the first model to feature the famous “N” logo, and was made from nylon and suede.

+Since then, they have only continued to grow and even now, are still considered one of the best manufacturers in the athletic shoe business.
+Known for their exceptional quality, unique designs and continuous innovations, New Balance has an extensive range of sneakers in many different styles, and offer shoes for many more sports than running, including basketball, tennis, and football.

 The versatile models include the New Balance 530 and New Balance 1500 for a normal, everyday lifestyle sneaker, the comfortable New Balance 550, and the stylish New Balance 992.
 Or for a retro look, the New Balance 327 calls back to their 70’s heritage.

 Generally, New Balance sneakers do run true to size.